JohnGarbutt/eiffel-ohpc/README.md

   - the set of compute host names is unchanged
   - the terraform is targeted at only a single instance, because this script is run by the compute node's slurmd, rather than the slurm control node's slurmctdl for autoscaling.

-As discussed above the requirement for reimaging drives requirement to limit terraform to specific nodes, as otherwise an autoscale after step 2. above would result in all compute nodes being deleted and recreated, killing jobs.
+As discussed above the requirement for reimaging drives requirement to limit terraform to specific nodes, as otherwise an autoscale occuring after step 2. above would result in all compute nodes being deleted and recreated, killing jobs.

-NB: This approach actually has broader functionality than only reimaging; any changes to the terraform will be applied to the drained/rebooted node(s) (e.g. image flavour) and any change to the ansible (e.g. software versions) would be applied to nodes.
+NB: This approach actually has broader functionality than only reimaging; any changes to the terraform configuration (e.g. image flavour) will be applied to the drained/rebooted node(s) and any change to the ansible (e.g. software versions) would be applied to all nodes.

-A potential enhancement would be for `reboot.sh` to examine slurm's "Reason" field and choose either an acutal reboot or a reimage/update depending on its value.
+A potential enhancement would be for `reboot.sh` select between either an actual reboot or a reimage/update, depending on the "Reason" field in the slurm state for this node.

 ## Manual size changes
 To manually change the size (number of persistent nodes) of the cluster: